jensenkhem/cmput401-deployment-docs/deployment-docs.md

 Luckily, this application is entirely configurable via a set of expected environment variables, and therefore the configuration for these components is consolidated.

-Additionally, there are a few required Docker configuration options that will be explained below.
+Additionally, there are a few required Docker configuration options that will be explained at the end.

 The following section will go over each component's configuration separately, although you may notice that the configuration files are shared between components.
 This is no issue, as each of the below sections will only cover the set of environment variables required by that specific component.